Isha160/C-Programming/README.md

 The address of variable a is 6
 ```
  # Array
- * A array is a collection of similar type of elements.
+ * An array is a collection of similar type of elements.
  * It is a simple and fast way of storing multiple values under a single name.
     <img src="https://media.geeksforgeeks.org/wp-content/uploads/20230302091959/Arrays-in-C.png" alt="Array" height="350px" width="450px">
     ## Syntax of Array